fortinet-fortisoar/solution-pack-symantec-solutions/README.md

 **Important**: Before you deploy the solution pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack ([solution-pack-incident-response](https://github.com/fortinet-fortisoar/solution-pack-incident-response)).

 The steps for deploying a solution pack are mentioned in the [Deploying a Solution Pack](https://github.com/fortinet-fortisoar/how-tos/blob/main/DeployingASolutionPack.md) article.

+More information about the Symantec Solutions Solution Pack can be found [here](https://github.com/fortinet-fortisoar/solution-pack-symantec-solutions/blob/develop/docs/SymantecSolutionsContentPackDoc.md).